PaulaScharf/tof-takeovers/training/trainingsdata/unlabeled/README.md

 ### auto_reversed.csv
 A single reversed car recording from `autos_7.csv`.

+### passing_cars.csv
+A few naturally recorded cars that Paula overtook on her bicycle.

 ### indoor_turning.csv
 Paula recorded this inside her office.
 No takeovers are visible in this video.

+### bike_setup.csv
+A few frames from setting up the bike, as there are often false positives during that time.
+It does not feature any takeovers.